dataform-co/dataform/content/docs/best-practices/best-practices.md

 ---
-title: Best practices
+title: Best practices to maximise efficiency
-subtitle: How to start your Dataform project for efficiency
+subtitle: Follow best practices to build a project that will scale and maximise  your team efficiency over time
 priority: 2
 ---

-## Choosing the right action type
+## Choose the right action type

 SQLX supports three types of materializations depending on your needs: tables, views and incremental tables.
 As general rules: